yufengliu15/anki-guitar-fretboard/README.md

 # anki-guitar-fretboard
 Python script to create Anki flashcards to memorize the guitar's fretboard.
 SVGs were created using [fretboardgtr]{https://github.com/antscloud/fretboardgtr}.
-Audio files were created by me, using Yamaha's software.
+Audio files were created by me, using GarageBand.

 # Virtual Environment
 ## Create Environment